Roblox/creator-docs/content/en-us/education/resources/coding-concept-algorithms.md

 What are additional algorithms pickClothes() might use?

 - Check the weather.
-- Check if clothes are clean
+- Check if clothes are clean.
-- Check if clothes match
+- Check if clothes match.

 </Alert>